 In Project.co V2 a group is a collection of people with a common interest such as a company, team or department.

-An internal team or department - Creating groups for your internal teams means you can filter projects, tasks and time.
+An internal team or department - Creating groups for your internal teams means you can filter projects, tasks and time by team or department.

-Client companies - Create groups for each client company so you can filter projects and tasks by client group.
+Client companies - Create groups for each client company so you can filter projects, tasks and payments by client group.

 A project team - This could be useful for a group of people who will work on a number of projects together and want to track projects, tasks and time for this broader project e.g party planners.

-Groups act as filter for projects, tasks and time.
-What this means is that if you add groups to projects, tasks and time you can then filter your projects, tasks and time by group.
+Groups act as filter for projects, tasks, payments and time.
+What this means is that if you add groups to projects, tasks, payments and time you can then filter your projects, tasks, payments and time by group.

-The result of this is that you could show all projects, tasks and time that are allocated to a specific group.
+The result of this is that you could show all projects, tasks, payments and time that are allocated to a specific group.